semrush/intergalactic/website/docs/utils/popper/popper.md

 @## Disabled portal

 The popper is rendered in the end of the `body` and absolutely positioned.
-In order to render the `Popper` next to the `Trigger`, you need to specify `disabledPortal`.
+In order to render the `Popper` next to the `Trigger`, you need to specify `disablePortal`.

 This is usually needed to optimize position recalculation when the `Trigger` is located in a block that scrolls separately from the page.